IuliiaKonovalova/school_app/README.md

 After the cards, there are 3 subsections.

-1. The first subsection has a text-incentive on the left side and an image on the right side.
+1. The first subsection has a text incentive on the left side and an image on the right side.

   ![Home page First subsection](documentation/features/home_page/home_page_incentive.png)

-2. The second subsection has a text describing the schools personnel on the right side and an image on the left side.
+2. The second subsection has a text describing the school's personnel on the right side and an image on the left side.

   ![Home page Second subsection](documentation/features/home_page/home_page_personnel.png)

-3. The third subsection has a text describing the school concern about children health on the left side and an image on the right side.
+3. The third subsection has a text describing the school's concern about children's health on the left side and an image on the right side.

   ![Home page Third subsection](documentation/features/home_page/home_page_health.png)

-After the subsections, there is an immediate contact section, which has an incentive to become a school member right now and a button "get started", which leads to the registration page, from which the user can be redirected to the login page.
+After the subsections, there is an immediate contact section that has an incentive to become a school member right now and a button "get started", which leads to the registration page.
+The user can be redirected to the login page.

   ![Home page Contact section](documentation/features/home_page/home_page_contact_now.png)